-Having discovered the beauty of Southern California, an in particular, John Lloyd Wright’s residential designs, Herb decided to head west.
+Having discovered the beauty of Southern California, and in particular, John Lloyd Wright’s residential designs, Herb decided to head west.
 Herb wrote Mr. Wright requesting an apprenticeship in his Del Mar practice.
 Following his announcement to his father that he was leaving, Mr. Turner packed up his car and drove to Del Mar.
-The year was 1952, a time when Wright’s Olde Del Mar neighborhood’s dirt roads were still being cleared by horses dragging eucalyptus logs around the hillside.
+The year was 1952, a time when Wright’s (Del Mar) neighborhood’s dirt roads were still being cleared by horses dragging eucalyptus logs around the rutted landscape.

 Partial Project List

-George Berkich Residence
+Berkich, George Residence

-and Patricia Cowett Residence (1977)
+and Patricia Residence (1977)

-Don Fujimoto Residence
+Fujimoto, Don Residence